 (Skip the introductory prose and jump directly to the inventory.)

-BACKGROUND: In anticipation of creating a book* version of the online paleography course I created for vHMML, I was curious about the feasibility of creating a richly-illustrated course text covering the history of Latin script from ca. 500-1500 using only public domain images or images with fairly open Creative Commons licenses.
+BACKGROUND: In anticipation of creating an updated and expanded OER book* version of the online paleography course I created for vHMML, I was curious about the feasibility of creating a richly-illustrated course text covering the history of Latin script from ca. 500-1500 using only public domain images or images with fairly open Creative Commons licenses.
 I innocently asked Dot Porter, who I know spends a lot of time thinking about the licensing of digitized manuscripts, whether she maintained a list of projects and repositories that offered liberal licensing or public domain high-res images.
 She said she did not, but she pointed me to the list of repositories and projects maintained by DMMapp (the Sexy Codicology folks) as a list that could serve as the basis for an inventory of licensing statuses.
-So, as if I didn’t have enough to do in the days just before Christmas, I started clicking on every link in their database to check.
+So, as if I didn’t have enough to do in the days just before Christmas 2016, I started clicking on every link in their database to check.

 REPOSITORIES AND DIGITIZATION PROJECTS OFFERING HIGH-RES PUBLIC DOMAIN OR LIBERALLY-LICENSED IMAGES FOR DOWNLOAD

 ⇒ If you know of others not listed here, or have corrections to these listings, let me know!
-(Contact info in left sidebar.)

 London, British Library, Catalogue of Illuminated Manuscripts (NB: Many of these images are viewable in detail online but do not download at sufficient resolution.
 Need to explore further.)